martyav/rancher-docs/docs/getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/air-gapped-upgrades.md

 :::note

-These instructions assume you have already followed the instructions for a Kubernetes upgrade on [this page,](upgrades.md) including the prerequisites, up until step 3.
-Upgrade Rancher.
+Before you begin, follow the steps described on the [Upgrades](upgrades.md) page, including all prerequisites, up until [step 3 (upgrade Rancher)](upgrades.md#3-upgrade-rancher).

 :::

 ### Rancher Helm Upgrade Options

-To upgrade with Helm, apply the same options that you used when installing Rancher.
-Refer to the reference table below to replace each placeholder.
-Rancher needs to be configured to use the private registry in order to provision any Rancher launched Kubernetes clusters or Rancher tools.
+To upgrade Rancher with Helm, apply the same options as when you first installed Rancher.
+Use the reference table below and replace each placeholder with the appropiate value.

+Rancher needs to be configured to use the private registry in order to provision any Rancher-launched Kubernetes clusters or Rancher tools.

-Based on the choice you made during installation, complete one of the procedures below.
+Based on the choices you made during installation, complete one of the procedures below.

 Placeholder | Description
 ------------|-------------